An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

 The above mentioned kernels and vector summaries of persistence diagrams are built independently of the considered data analysis or learning task.
 Moreover, it appears that in many cases the relevant topological information is not carried by the whole persistence diagrams but is concentrated in some localized regions that may not be obvious to identify.
 This usually makes the choice of a relevant kernel or vector summary very difficult for the user.
-To overcome this issue, \cite{hofer2017deep} proposes a deep learning approach that allows to learn the relevant topological features for a given task.
+To overcome this issue, various authors have proposed learning approaches that allows to learn the relevant topological features for a given task.
+In this direction, \cite{hofer2017deep} proposes a deep learning approach to learn parameters of persistence images representations of persistence diagrams while \cite{kim2020pllay} introduce a neural network layer for persistence landscapes.
+In \cite{carriere2020perslay}, the authors introduce a general neural network layer for persistence diagrams that can be either used to learn an appropriate vectorization or directly integrated in a deep neural network architecture.
+Other methods, inspired from k-means, propose unsupervised methods to vectorize persistence diagrams \cite{royer2019atol,zielinski2018persistence}, some of them coming with theoretical guarantees \cite{chazal2020optimal}.

-As illustrated in this section, combining \tda\, and more specifically persistent homology, with machine learning has recently became an active research direction with already promising results but still many theoretical and practical open questions and problems.
+\paragraph{Persistent homology for machine learning architecture optimization and model selection.} More recently, \tda\ has found new developments in machine learning where persistent homology is no longer used for feature engineering but as a tool to design, improve or select models - see, e.g. \cite{rieck2019neural, moor2020topological,pmlr-v97-hofer19a, chen2019topological, carlsson2020topological, gabrielsson2019exposition,ramamurthy2019topological}.
+Many of these tools rely on the introduction of loss or regularization functions depending on persistent homology features, raising the problem of their optimization.
+Building on the powerful tools provided by software libraries such as PyTorch or TensorFlow, practical methods allowing to encode and optimize a large family of persistence-based functions have been proposed and experimented \cite{bruel2019topology, poulenard2018topological}.
+A general framework for persistence-based function optimization based on stochastic subgradient descent algorithms with convergence guarantees has been recently proposed and implemented in a easy-to-use software tool \cite{carriere2020note}.
+With a different perspective, another theoretical framework to study the differentiable structure of functions of persistence diagrams has been proposed in \cite{leygonie2019framework}.